russellsaintcyr/data-wrangler/README.md

 python ./read_csv_into_mongodb.py mongodb://localhost ottawa http://www.octranspo1.com/files/google_transit.zip
 ```
 ## MongoDB Browser
 In the webserver/python directory, run index.py.
 This will start a web server on port 8080.
-From here you can see databases running on localhost.
+From http://localhost:8080 you can see databases running on localhost.
 Follow the hyperlinks to view the collections and a sample of document data (limited to 10).

 ![MongoDB Browser Screenshot](/DataWrangler/docs/images/MongoDBBrowser.png?raw=true "MongoDB Browser Screenshot")